Urethritis: Symptoms and signs

 Symptoms vary based on the cause of the diseases.
 For infectious causes of urethritis, symptoms may start a few weeks to several months after infection.
 Non-infectious causes of urethritis commonly show symptoms after a few days.
-Common symptoms include painful urination, continuous urge to urinate, itching and, urethral discharge.
-Additional symptoms vary based on assigned sex at birth.
+Common symptoms include painful urination, continuous urge to urinate, itching, and urethral discharge.
+Additional symptoms vary based on sex.
 Men may experience blood in the urine or semen, itching, tenderness, or swelling of the penis, enlarged lymph nodes in the groin area, and/or pain with intercourse or ejaculation.
 Women may experience abdominal pain, pelvic pain, pain with intercourse, or vaginal discharge.
-Non-gonococcal urethritis typically does not have noticeable symptoms women, however, the infection can spread to parts of the reproductive system.
+Non-gonococcal urethritis typically does not have noticeable symptoms in women, however, the infection can spread to parts of the reproductive system.

 Complications

-Serious, yet rare complications associated with Neisseria gonorrhea, may include penile edema, abscessed tissue surrounding the urethra, urethral strictures such as scarring, and penile lymphangitis.
+Serious, yet rare complications associated with Neisseria gonorrhoeae, may include penile edema, abscessed tissue surrounding the urethra, urethral strictures such as scarring, and penile lymphangitis.
 If left untreated, the bacteria that cause non-gonococcal urethritis can lead to various complications.
-In individuals assigned male at birth, complications can lead to epididymitis, reactive arthritis, conjunctivitis, skin lesions, and discharge.
-In individuals assigned female at birth, complications can lead to pelvic inflammatory disease, chronic pelvic pain, vaginitis, mucopurulent cervicitis, and miscarriages.
+In males, complications can lead to epididymitis, reactive arthritis, conjunctivitis, skin lesions, and discharge.
+In females, complications can lead to pelvic inflammatory disease, chronic pelvic pain, vaginitis, mucopurulent cervicitis, and miscarriages.